-4.4.5 PSpice and Hspice syntax
+4.5.5 PSpice and Hspice syntax

 SIMetrix supports the PSpice® and Hspice® syntax for arbitrary sources.
 This is for compatibility with some manufacturers device models.
-For PSpice® the VALUE = and TABLE = devices are supported and for Hspice® VOL= and CUR= are supported.
+For PSpice® the VALUE = and TABLE = devices are supported as well as Q (charge) and F (flux) devices.
+For Hspice® VOL= and CUR= are supported.